Zanne-Lab/allanlab/_pages/home.md

 ---
-title: "Allan Lab - Home"
+title: "Zanne Lab - Home"
 layout: homelay
-excerpt: "Allan Lab at Leiden University."
+excerpt: "Zanne Lab at George Washington University."
 sitemap: false
 permalink: /
 ---

-We are a dynamic research group at the [Leiden Institute of Physics](http://www.physics.leidenuniv.nl).
-Our aim is to explore and understand [quantum materials](http://condensedconcepts.blogspot.nl/2013/05/what-is-quantum-matter.html), including strange metals, high-temperature superconductors, and quantum critical electron matter.
+Our research group focuses on ecological, evolutionary, and biogeographic determinants of species distributions.
+We do this by measuring physiological, morphological, and anatomical functional traits across many species.
+We are located at the [Department of Biological Sciences at George Washington University](https://biology.columbian.gwu.edu/) in Washington, DC.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >
     <!-- Menu -->